thedynamiclinker/sudocode/var/lib/rect.md

 0: Wait for the medicine to kick in.

-1: How long with that---
+1: How long will that---

 0: As long as it takes...